 RENO JAZZ FESTIVAL.
 THE FUTURE OF JAZZ.

-Greetings and welcome to the 56th annual Reno Jazz Festival.
+Greetings and welcome to the 57th annual Reno Jazz Festival.

-Thanks must also be given to tireless music educators everywhere!
-We are fortunate in that we get to see some of the very best as participants in our festival.
-I come from a family of music educators (father, mother, brother, wife, daughter, aunt and more), so I know what the job entails, the effort and commitment required to achieve excellence, and how many long days and nights come with it.
-That so many of you have chosen to go above and beyond the call of duty each and every year to fundraise and organize a trip to the Reno Jazz Festival is remarkable.
-We cannot thank you enough for your loyalty to us and for your commitment to music education in general.
+Thanks must also be given to all of the tireless music educators who have chosen to go above and beyond the call of duty each and every year to fundraise and organize a trip for their students to attend the Reno Jazz Festival!
+We are so fortunate in that we get to see and hear some of the very best student musicians each year.
+We cannot thank you enough for your loyalty to the Reno Jazz Festival and for your commitment to music education in general.

-I look forward to seeing you at the 2018 festival!
+I look forward to seeing you at the 2019 festival!

-Professor, University of Nevada Music Department
+Professor, University of Nevada Reno Music Department

 [ Top photo: Peter Epstein performs at Reno Jazz Festival with The Collaborative.
 Photo by Rob Retting ]